 ENST 4150 Energy Project

 This projects course will apply students’ energy knowledge to a particular problem or issue.
 The specific problem would vary by semester and instructor, however example problems include: Developing a plan for CU to meet its carbon neutrality goals, assessing Boulder’s potential for increased energy efficiency, analyzing options for Colorado to increase its use of renewable energy, and developing recommendations for Colorado’s role in the Western Climate Initiative.
 Students will be expected to develop a policy-relevant class final report/plan, and present it to decision-makers.
+Offered Spring semester.

 Students must take 9 credits of qualifying electives.
 Any of the energy-related courses listed at the RASEI web site can count as an elective, and students may petition for other relevant courses, such as independent study courses, to count.
-In addition, the following courses can also count as electives:

 This list will be modified when new energy-relevant courses are offered.
 Existing courses can be nominated for this list as well – see the FAQ section below.

 Only currently enrolled CU-Boulder undergraduate students are eligible for the program (although the core courses are open to all students).
 This includes part-time students, but is limited to students who are in an undergraduate degree program.
 Students in joint undergraduate/graduate degree programs are not eligible, but should instead consider the graduate energy certificate program.